Healing from Trauma: Post-Traumatic Stress Disorder (Part One)

 1. Negative changes in thinking and mood (like pervasive hopelessness, feeling detached, a lack of interest in things that were once interesting, difficulty feeling positive emotions about oneself and others)

-1. And lastly, changes in physical and emotional reactions (such as being easily startled, on guard, developing self-destructive behaviors, insomnia, having difficulty concentrating, angry outbursts, and feeling overwhelming guilt or shame)
+1. Lastly, changes in physical and emotional reactions (such as being easily startled, on guard, developing self-destructive behaviors, insomnia, having difficulty concentrating, angry outbursts, and feeling overwhelming guilt or shame)

 For young children, PTSD can often look like nightmares, bed-wetting, regression in speaking, being suddenly and extremely clingy, and even re-enacting the traumatic event through play or art.

-At Inner Ocean, healing from trauma is our specialty.
+At Inner Ocean Center for Healing, dealing with and healing from trauma is our specialty.
 Get in touch if you want us to be on your team or if you would like to work on building up some of your personal resources.
 We’ve got your back.

 If you are a practitioner and want to become trauma-informed, please check out our Trauma Training modules offered for free on our nonprofit’s website.